root-project/web/primer/index.md

     of the function, the formula, and the function range.

 -   Line *41*: maquillage.
-Try to give a look to the line styles at your disposal visiting the documentation of the `TLine` class.
+Try to give a look to the line styles at your disposal visiting the documentation of the {% include ref class="TLine" %} class.

 -   Line *43*: fits the *f* function to the graph, observe that the pointer is passed.
 It is more interesting to look at the output on